suttonhowell/se3/README.md

 ### Add relation

-- [ ] Add relation type picker popper when the "add relation" tool is active.
+- [ ] Add relation type picker popper when the "add relation" tool is active + a deactive floating action button.
 - [ ] Add edit relation to context menu.
+- [ ] Consider to a way to make it more visual when the "add relation tool" is active, either by changing the mouse on the canvas or a snackbar when clicking the canvas when using the tool, or deslecting the when the canvas is clicked.